A Multi-Token Coordinate Descent Method for Semi-Decentralized Vertical Federated Learning: Experiments

-\paragraph{Fully decentralized setting.} In Figure~\ref{fig:stcd_dcpa}, we see that, while MTCD with $S\to\infty$ and $\Gamma=1$ (that is, STCD) does not improve upon DCPA in terms of progress per iteration, it is significantly more communication efficient.
-Yet, STCD is particularly vulnerable to poorly connected networks, as seen when going from an Erdős–Rényi graph to a path graph.
-Note that, for sparse logistic regression, while the proximal term used to handle the regularizer is not covered by our analysis, it does well empirically.
-Figure~\ref{fig:additional_stcd_dcpa} shows additional ridge regression experiments in the $N\gg d$ regime across six different graph topologies.
+\paragraph{Fully decentralized setting.} In Figure~\ref{fig:stcd_dcpa_rr} and Figure~\ref{fig:stcd_dcpa}, we see that, while \texttt{MTCD} with $S\to\infty$ and $\Gamma=1$ (that is, \texttt{STCD}) does not consistently outperform \texttt{DCPA} in convergence per iteration, it is significantly more communication efficient.
+However, we also observe that \texttt{STCD} is sensitive to poorly connected networks, as seen when comparing the results in the better-connected graphs to those in the poorly-connected graph.
+Note that, for sparse logistic regression, while the proximal term used to handle the regularizer is not covered by our analysis, we observe that it performs well empirically.

-\paragraph{SDFL setting.} We now tackle the same ridge regression problem, now focusing on path graphs, where poor connectivity is a greater challenge.
-In Figure~\ref{fig:k80_algo_comparison}, we see in the top row that our method improves upon the communication efficiency of the other methods.
-When plotting the number of communications needed to attain a suboptimality gap of $10^{-4}$ for each $C_{C2C}/C_{C2S}$, we see that, for different values of $C_{C2C}/C_{C2S}$, the communication efficiency of SDFL methods varies.
-In the bottom row, we see that, as we increase the syncing frequency, the convergence per iterations speeds up and the communication efficiency decreases, as expected.
-This illustrates the flexibility of our method, which allows us to choose a regime at which to operate.
+\paragraph{Semi-decentralized setting.} We now consider the semi-decentralized setting, focusing on ridge regression and on path graphs, which are poorly-connected.
+The top row of Figure~\ref{fig:k80_algo_comparison} compares \texttt{MTCD} with the baselines.
+For \texttt{MTCD}, we assume that $P_\gamma$ is a uniform distribution over the clients and allow for overlapping token trajectories.

+The two leftmost plots show that, despite its slower convergence per iteration, \texttt{MTCD} is has a lower communication cost than the baselines (for $R_C=100$).
+Most interestingly, the plot on the right illustrates the communication cost required to achieve a suboptimality gap of $10^{-4}$ for various values of $R_C$---keeping the cost of client-server communications constant and varying that of client-client communications---demonstrating that the method that performs the best varies with $R_C$.
+In the bottom row, we present similar results, now comparing various \texttt{MTCD} instances with different numbers of hops $S$.
+As expected, we see that increasing the syncing frequency of \texttt{MTCD} leads to faster convergence, yet this comes at the cost of higher communication costs.

+In short, Figure~\ref{fig:k80_algo_comparison} highlights the advantage of having a flexible method enabling us to select the degree of reliance on the server depending on the application, and confirms that \texttt{MTCD} achieves this.

+In Figure~\ref{fig:sdfl_best}, we show the suboptimality gap with respect to the communication cost for the different methods, for different ratios of client-server to client-client communication cost (representing different application scenarios).
+These results demonstrate that the semi-decentralized setting can outperform both client-server and fully decentralized VFL for a range of setups.
+We present ablation studies in Appendix~\ref{app:ablations}.